beckylino/azure-content/articles/application-insights/app-insights-start-monitoring-app-health-usage.md

 ![In your web app, Tools, Performance Monitoring, Add, Application Insights](./media/app-insights-start-monitoring-app-health-usage/05-extend.png)

-(The extension only assists an app that has been built with the SDK.
-Unlike Status Monitor, it can't instrument an existing app.)

 ## 6. Add client-side monitoring

 You've installed the SDK that sends telemetry data from the server (back end) of your application.
 Now you can add client-side monitoring.
 This provides you with data on users, sessions, page views, and any exceptions or crashes that occur in the client.